MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### -DeleteSourcePage

-Indicates whether to delete the source site page(s) after copying.
-If set to `$true`, the operation will move the page(s) instead of copying.
+Indicates whether to delete the source SharePoint page(s) after copying.
+If set to $true, the operation will move the SharePoint page(s) instead of copying.

 ```yaml
 Type: Boolean